 Click to contact our Duluth Personal Injury Lawyers today

-If the insurance is unwilling to pay, the only option left is to file a lawsuit directly against the at-fault driver.
+If the insurance is unwilling to pay, the only option is to file a lawsuit against the at-fault driver.
 While they may not have the funds needed to pay your damages immediately, trying to collect as much as possible from them is the best way to ensure that some of your losses are still covered.

 Complete a Free Case Evaluation form now

-Pedestrian Right of Way
+Pedestrian Right of Way in Duluth

-Pedestrian Accident Damages and Compensation
+Duluth Pedestrian Accident Damages and Compensation

-If you suffered due to a pedestrian accident, you may be entitled to compensation from the driver who hit you.
+If you suffered due to a pedestrian accident, you might be entitled to compensation from the driver who hit you.
 The level of compensation you can recover depends on the specific nature of the accident and its outcomes.

 Here are some losses that can be claimed as damages in a pedestrian accident claim: